StefonSimmons/world-tour/README.md

 ![](https://media.giphy.com/media/glvyCVWYJ21fq/giphy.gif)

-# World Tour
+## World Tour
+Data-driven regional statistics app for the world

+### Description
-### "World Tour" allows users to take a satellite journey to both familiar and foreign lands of Earth.
+"World Tour" allows users to take a satellite journey to both familiar and foreign lands of Earth.
 You can randomly teleport or get specific in your search for regional data.
 <br>

 ### Wireframes